-States are responsible for enforcing the federal regulations and more stringent state pipeline regulations and inspection with respect to hazardous liquids pipelines, including crude oil, natural gas and CO2 pipelines.
+In most cases, states are responsible for enforcing the federal regulations and more stringent state pipeline regulations and inspection with respect to intrastate hazardous liquids pipelines, including crude oil, natural gas and CO_2 pipelines.
 In practice, states vary considerably in their authority and capacity to address pipeline safety.
 We do not anticipate any significant problems in complying with applicable state laws and regulations in those states in which we operate.